Incentivizing Collaboration for Detection of Credential Database Breaches: Discussion

 \subsection{Community Formation}

-Our framework relies on the formation of a community of sites that are motivated to monitor for one another, due to the tendency for users to reuse the same or similar passwords across the community.
-Prior work has shown that password reuse is shaped by shared characteristics among sites, such as function (e.g., shopping or email~\cite{Wang:2018:Domino}), affiliation (e.g., universities~\cite{Wash:2016:Understanding}), geographic location~\cite{AlSabah:2018:Culture, Mayer:2017:Second}, and security posture~\cite{Stobert:2018:Password, Gaw:2006:Password}.
-Trusted third parties could bootstrap such communities.
-For example, Information Sharing and Analysis Centers already coordinate threat-intelligence exchange per industry~\cite{ISAC:2025} and carefully vet their members~\cite{RENISAC:Membership}.
+Our framework relies on a community of sites that monitor for each other, due to users' tendency to reuse passwords across those sites.
+Prior work has shown that password reuse is influenced by site characteristics, such as function (e.g., shopping or email~\cite{Wang:2018:Domino}), affiliation (e.g., universities~\cite{Wash:2016:Understanding}), geographic location~\cite{AlSabah:2018:Culture, Mayer:2017:Second}, and security posture~\cite{Stobert:2018:Password, Gaw:2006:Password}.
+Existing organizations could bootstrap such communities; e.g., ISACs already coordinate threat-intelligence exchange per industry~\cite{ISAC:2025} among vetted members~\cite{RENISAC:Membership}.

-A site might still prefer to confirm that it shares users with members of a community before joining, particularly if it doubts meaningful password reuse with them.
-Shared users could be confirmed by computing a \PSILabel/\PSICALabel over user accounts, and password reuse could be estimated using tools like PassREfinder~\cite{Kim:2024:PassREfinder}.
+A site might still wish to verify that it shares users with community members before joining.
+Computing pairwise \PSILabel/\PSICALabel would confirm shared users (see~\cite{Ion:2020:Deploying, IAB:2025:ADMAP} for industry-scale deployments), and tools like PassREfinder~\cite{Kim:2024:PassREfinder} could estimate password reuse rates.
 We stress, however, that the utility of our approach depends on sites joining such communities liberally; sites that do not participate in collective monitoring---the status quo today---create blind spots that attackers can exploit by stuffing stolen credentials at them.

-Having joined a community, a site need only perform \PSILabel/\PSICALabel computations with community members to start bidding.
-Presumably a site will wish to periodically update these computations, though this need not be frequent since user overlap between sites evolves slowly.
-Industry data from 2023 shows annual user churn rates of just 3.5--6.9\% across sectors~\cite{Recurly:2024:Business}, suggesting that most user bases remain stable year-to-year.
-So, \PSILabel/\PSICALabel computations for updating shared users are only needed occasionally.
-When they are, updateable \PSILabel schemes~\cite{Ling:2024:Efficient} could help minimize overhead.
+Once a site joins a community, it needs to perform \PSILabel/\PSICALabel computations with members to start bidding.
+It may recompute these overlaps periodically, but need not do so frequently; e.g., 2023 industry data suggests annual user churn of just 3.5--6.9\% across sectors~\cite{Recurly:2024:Business}, indicating largely stable user bases.